You Gotta Know These European Royal Families

 - Orange-Nassau (Netherlands, 1544–present): The House of Orange was founded by William the Silent, who led the Dutch Revolt against the Spanish in the Eighty Years’ War, resulting in the recognition of the Netherlands’ independence in 1648.
 In 1688, William III of Orange, at the invitation of Parliament, invaded England with his wife Mary in what is called the Glorious Revolution.
 The House of Orange is currently led by Willem-Alexander, the King of the Netherlands.

 - Hohenzollern (Brandenburg 1415–1618, Prussia 1525–1918, Germany 1871–1918, and Romania 1866–1947): The House of Hohenzollern began as Burgraves of Nuremburg, but eventually gained such titles as Margrave of Brandenburg, Duke and later King of Prussia, Emperor of Germany, and King of Romania.
-Some of its notable rulers included Frederick the Great (an enlightened ruler who established the military might of Prussia) and Wilhelm II (the Emperor of Germany during World War I).
+Some of its notable rulers included Frederick the Great (an enlightened ruler who led Prussian troops during the Seven Years’ War) and Wilhelm II (the Emperor of Germany during World War I).

 - Hapsburg, also known as Habsburg (Holy Roman Empire 1440–1806, Austria-Hungary 1867–1918, and Spain 1516–1700): The Hapsburgs ruled much of Central Europe from the Middle Ages to the end of World War I. Their first important ruler was Rudolf I, the King of Germany and Duke of Austria in the late thirteenth century.
 Other notable rulers included Charles V, Maria Theresa and Franz Joseph.